Turtogtokh-Altangerel/Projects/README.md

-# In this repository, some of my personal projects are introduced.
-Smaller projects are not included, which can be shown on request.
+This repository holds some of my old projects.
+Each top-level directory holds a seperate project.